-They continued to live there until about 1906, when they moved to 247 Commonwealth, which they had purchased and significantly remodeled.
+George and Emily Mandell continued to live at 256 Commonwealth during the 1905-1906 winter season, after which they moved to 247 Commonwealth, which they had purchased in November of 1905 and had significantly remodeled.

 George Phelps was treasurer of his father-in-law’s firm, George Frost Company, manufacturers of ladies’ and men’s furnishings.

-George Phelps died in January of 1914 and Melissa Phelps moved soon thereafter.
+George Phelps died in January of 1914 and Melissa Phelps moved thereafter.

-In the spring of 1914, 256 Commonwealth was purchased from Melissa Phelps by Robert Ainsworth Leeson and his wife, Mildred Carruth (Dix) Leeson.
-The transaction was reported in the Boston Globe on March 4, 1914.
-They previously had lived in an apartment at 290 Commonwealth.
-Mildred D. Leeson is shown as the owner on the 1917 and 1928 Bromley maps.
+On February 7, 1914, 256 Commonwealth was purchased from Melissa Phelps by Mildred Carruth (Dix) Leeson, the wife of Robert Ainsworth Leeson.
+They had previously lived in an apartment at 290 Commonwealth.
 They also maintained a home in Newton Centre and later in Marblehead.

 Robert Leeson was a manufacturer of textile machinery.